highlightxyz/generative-onchain-tools/README.md

 ## Usage

-There are 4 functions supported here:
+There are 4 commands supported by the CLI:

 - Deploying a file
 - Checking the cost to deploy a file